Forty-three units sold in 2025. The PureX Technology was our second-most purchased cue, right behind the Viking Valhalla 100.

 A low-deflection shaft is engineered (usually by removing material from the inside of the shaft) to reduce that sideways push.
 Less squirt means your cue ball stays closer to your aim line even when you’re hitting off-center.
 Less compensation needed.
 More predictable results.

-Most cues with low-deflection technology cost $150 minimum.
-Many cost $200-400.
-PureX crammed it into a $75 cue by leveraging the same manufacturing expertise they use for Lucasi (their higher-end brand).
-Same parent company, same factory, different price tag.
+Most cues with premium low-deflection technology cost $300-500.
+PureX leverages the same manufacturing expertise they use for Lucasi (their higher-end brand).
+Same parent company, same factory, shared engineering.
+At ~$316, PureX sits at the entry point for real LD technology from a proven manufacturer.

 The specs